enmag/F3/README.md

 ```
 By default F3 does not print any information about the search and simply print the end results when it find one.
 By increasing the verbosity (option -v) it is possible to obtain more information about the funnel-loop templates, the solver that are being used etc.

+## Generating the plots
+The directory `expeval_output` contains the outputs obtained by executing of F3 and other tools on the benchmarks contained in the `benchmarks` directory.
+The `script` directory contains 2 python scripts that can be used to parse and plot such outputs.
+Please, refer to the file `GENERATE_PLOTS` for a more detailed description of the command that can be used to generate such plots.